alabou/NMOS-MatroxOnly/Transports.md

 - **Specification:** [AMWA IS-04 v1.3](https://specs.amwa.tv/is-04/v1.3)
 - **Applicability:** AMWA IS-04 since v1.3, IS-05 since v1.1

-- The SRT transport is by default an MPEG2-TS multiplexed transport protocol comprised of video, audio and data sub-streams.
+-The `srt` transport is, by default, an MPEG2-TS multiplexed transport protocol comprising video, audio, and data sub-streams.

 - The protocol supports the `.mp2t` and `.rtp` subclassifications.
-The `mp2t` subclassification is the default one being used when a subclassification is not povided.
-It corresponds to an MPEG2-TS multiplexed stream being sent through the SRT protocol.
-The `.rtp` subclassification corresponds to an RTP stream being sent through the SRT protocol.
+  -- The `mp2t` subclassification is the default one, being implicit when a subclassification is not povided.
+It corresponds to an MPEG2-TS multiplexed stream being sent through the `srt` protocol.
+A Sender using the `srt` or `srt.mp2t` transport must be associated with a Flow of format `urn:x-nmos:format:mux`.
+A Receiver using the `srt` or `srt.mp2t` transport must be of format `urn:x-nmos:format:mux`.
+  --The `.rtp` subclassification corresponds to an RTP stream being sent through the `srt` protocol.
+The RTP stream be be an MPEG2-TS stream but this is signaled at the RTP level, not as a subclassification.

 ### USB
 - **Name:** `urn:x-matrox:transport:usb`